vnavascues/solidity_playground/mastering_ethereum/solidity/07_Token/README.md

 - [Owned.sol](Owned.sol): the [Owned5.sol](./../06_Faucet/Owned5.sol) contract.

-- [Token.sol](Token.sol): the `Token.sol` contract version which constructor requires the Faucet contract's address to be passed as an argument.
+- [Token.sol](Token.sol): the version of the `Token.sol` contract which constructor requires the Faucet contract address.

 ## Usage